hug5/gitwatch/README.md

     Of course, exactly how you do this depends on your custom commands.
 You can run whatever commands you like.

-    Custom commands should be saved in a file named gw-command.sh.
+    See sample $GW_FILE file.

-    Gitwatch will look for the command file in the current folder.
+    Custom commands should be saved in a file named '.gw-command.sh'.
-    If not found, then it will try your home directory.
+    Gitwatch will look for the command file in the current folder first, then try your home directory.

-    You may also specificy a differently named file in any location with the -o flag. eg, "gitwatch -o /path/to/command/file".
+    You may also specify a differently named file in any location with the -o flag. eg, "gitwatch -o /path/to/command/file".

     Gitwatch solves the labor of adding, commiting, and pulling